awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 ## Download an AWS SDK<a name="setting-up-sdk"></a>

 If you're using a programming language that AWS provides an SDK for, we recommend that you use an SDK instead of the AWS Cloud Map API\.
-The SDKs make authentication simpler, integrate easily with your development environment, and provide easy access to AWS Cloud Map commands\.
+Using an SDK has several benefits\.
+SDKs make authentication simpler, integrate easily with your development environment, and provide access to AWS Cloud Map commands\.
 For more information, see [Tools for Amazon Web Services](http://aws.amazon.com/tools/)\.